SAP/gigya-flutter-plugin/README.md

 Flutter plugin that provides an interface for the Gigya API.

 ## Developers Preview Status
-The plugin allows you to use the core elements & business API's flows available within the mobile SDKs.
+The plugin allows you to use the core elements & business API flows available within the SAP Customer Data Cloud mobile SDKs.
-Session encryption & management is handled in each platform.
-This plugin is currently in an early **developers preview** stage.
+This plugin is currently in an early developers preview stage.

 ## Setup & Gigya core integration

 ### Android setup

-Please add the following to your native implementation.
+Add the following to your native implementation.

 ```kotlin
 class MainActivity : FlutterActivity() {